 Although I grew up in Eastern Europe, I only recently visited Prague for the first time.
-Under the Communist regime, we weren't really able to travel between countries, and later on, since I've lived in the US, every time I went back to Europe, I was busy visiting family and very rarely had time to go into any other country.
+Under the Communist regime, we weren't allowed to travel between countries.
+After I moved to the US, every time I went back to Europe, I was visiting family.
+Experiencing the rest of the continent kept waiting.

-This time though we decided to fly into Prague and start our trip from there.
-Well, really my husband decided for us, he was the one who really wanted us to visit Prague.
-At that time I didn't really care one way or another, for me growing up, Prague seemed like just another ex-communist country's capital.
+This time though we decided to fly to Prague and start our trip from there.
+Well, my husband decided for us, he was the one who wanted to visit Prague.
+At that time I didn't care much one way or another; growing up, Prague seemed to me like another communist country's capital.

 I was in for a real treat!
 Yes, the architecture in Prague does remind me of the architecture of most of the cities I grew up around.
-Some of the buildings are very similar to those in Cluj, Romania, where I grew up, or Budapest, where I have been numerous times.
+Some of the buildings are very like those in Cluj, Romania, where I grew up, or Budapest, where I have been many times.

 But there is a major difference.
-Prague is pristine, clean, those old buildings are wonderfully well preserved.
+Prague is pristine, clean, those old buildings are well preserved.
 I was walking in a real wonderland.
-In addition, people were friendly everywhere we went.
+Besides, people were friendly everywhere we went.
 After four days in Prague, the city felt like home.
-It really was amazing to be there, in so many different ways.
+It was amazing to be there, in so many different ways.

 I wish I listened to my husband sooner and visited this amazing city years ago.
-However, I am glad that I finally did.
+But, I am glad that I finally did.

 1. The Old Town Square: A Good Place to Start Your Visit

 No matter what direction you come from, it seems that each road leads to the Old Town Square.
 When you get close to it, the roads are for pedestrians only, with no cars allowed.
 Even so, these streets are always crowded.
-Walking through, you can stop for ice cream, shop at any of the numerous tourist shops, watch the street artists on virtually every corner.
-You can see "live statues", listen to music, watch puppet shows, dancers, bubble blowing shows, or hoop jumpers, hold a python on your shoulders, just to name a few possibilities of impromptu shows on the street that we have experienced.
-You can marvel at the multitude of people strolling through, listen to dozens of languages spoken around you.
+Strolling through them is fun on many different levels.
+On a warm summer day stop for ice cream, or shop at any of the many tourist shops, watch the street artists on every corner.
+You can watch impromptu-shows they come up with.
+You'll see "live statues", classical or contemporary music, puppet shows, dances, bubble blowing shows.
+Watch hoop jumpers or hold a python on your shoulders.
+Sit in an outdoor cafe and watch people walk by, while listening to dozens of languages spoken around you.
 It is always a happy and busy place.

 As fun as it is to get there, the square itself is the most spectacular.
-Dominated by the Old Town Hall, with museums and tourist shops all around housed in wonderful buildings, there is always something going on in the center.
+Dominated by the Old Town Hall, it is surrounded by museums and tourist shops, housed in old buildings.
+And there is always something going on in the center.

-The most spectacular and enjoyable day for us was when they had a dance going on in the center of the square.
-Girls and women in different traditional costumes from all parts of the Czech Republic were dancing, inviting by-standers to join in and teaching them the dance they called the Friendship Dance.
-The whole square was filled with people, dancers, those in traditional costumes mixed with those in regular street clothes, as well as by-standers taking pictures or videos.
-It was a fun way to spend some time, being part of this celebration.
+The most spectacular and enjoyable day for us was a folk dance going on in the square center.
+Girls and women, wearing traditional costumes from all parts of the Czech Republic, were dancing in circle.
+They were inviting by-standers to join in what they called the Friendship Dance.
+It was one of the most colorful and fun crowd I've seen.
+Dancers in traditional costumes, mixed with those in regular street clothes, had smiles on their faces, while moving to the fun music.
+By-standers taking pictures or videos seemed just as happy.
+It was a fun way to spend some time, being part of this celebration of friendship.

-One of the major things that draws people to the Old Town Square (other that it's just simply a great place to be in) is to watch the astronomical clock on the Old Town Hall strike the hour.
+One of the main shows that draws people to the Old Town Square is to watch the astronomical clock on the Old Town Hall strike the hour.
 As the hour draws close, thousands of visitors gather in front of it, trying to get a glimpse at the spectacle.

-The puppets, representing the twelve apostles, show off in a procession, though there are other elements to the show, including other figures on the sides of the clock that move as well.
+The puppets, representing the twelve apostles, show off in a procession.
+This is the main spectacle, but there are other elements to the show.
+More figures, on the sides of the clock move as well.

 While in the Old Town Square, you cannot miss going up into the Old Town Hall Tower.
-It is an easy walk up, however, there is also a glass elevator for your convenience.
-Since there was a line waiting for the elevator, we decided to just walk up.
-There are no stairs, the flights are all just ramps to walk on, which really makes the climb easier.
+It is an easy walk up, but, there is also a glass elevator for your convenience.
+Since there was a line waiting for the elevator, we decided to walk up.
+There are no stairs, the flights are all ramps to walk on, which makes the climb easier.